Friday, November 11, 2016

 At least I don’t have a wife and children to support, the Soldier thought.
 He was mostly alone in the world and sacrificed his life for others.

 “This is your Christmas bonus,” Mr. Cartwright said.
-He handed the Heavenly Toy Soldier a golden medal with an envelope.
+He handed the Friendly Toy Soldier a golden medal with an envelope.
 When he opened the envelope, he found a check for $1,000.
 “I know today is your last day, but I wanted to give you something special.
 Have a Happy New Year!
 I know you’ll find a new job.”

 “Again, thank you, sir!” the Soldier said.
 As Mr. Cartwright walked away, he choked up.
 He almost wanted to leave just then and not wait until the end of the day.